- WE ARE NOW ACCEPTING APPLICATIONS FOR THE 2020 HAZARDOUS FUELS GRANTS -

-The Wildland Fire Hazardous Fuels grants focus on hazard fuel reduction and community protection.
+The Wildland Fire Hazardous Fuels grants focus on hazardous fuels reduction and community protection.
 Priority projects are adjacent to National Forest and Bureau of Land Management lands in Arizona and emphasize protection of identified communities at risk of wildland fire.
 Fire departments, local governments, educational institutions, and non-profit organizations qualify.

-All applications will now be submitted online through our grants application portal.
+All applications must be submitted online through our grants application portal.
 Instructions and all other information related to the grant application process are available on the portal page.